+Arturo Reyes-Sandoval is an Associate Professor at the Nuffield Department of Medicine (NDM) in the University of Oxford.
+He is a Principal Investigator at the Jenner Institute and a Wellcome Trust Fellow.
+Arturo is currently leading a group working on a research program to develop vaccines for 5 neglected and emerging infectious diseases, including two in pre-clinical phase: Chagas disease and Dengue; and three that have entered clinical stage: P. vivax malaria, Zika and Chikungunya.
 His work is supported by the Wellcome Trust, the MRC, Department of Health through InnovateUK, the Brazilian and Mexican government.
 Recently, he has contributed to the establishment of strong links between Oxford and Mexico supported by formal agreements between the NDM and six leading universities and public health laboratories and has extended his program for vaccine development to studies in Mexico.
 This has led to the creation of the NDM-Mexico initiative to support collaborative work between various research groups in Oxford with scientists from Mexico, as well as student and academic exchanges.

-Institutional affiliation: (University of Oxford, United Kingdom)
+Institutional affiliation: University of Oxford, United Kingdom

-Brice Campo: Director Drug Discovery at Medicines for Malaria Venture (MMV).
-He leads drug discovery activities in the context of individual projects and pharmacology platforms.
+Brice Campo leads drug discovery activities in the context of individual projects and pharmacology platforms.
 As Director Drug Discovery, Brice provides scientific advice and leadership to portfolio of drug discovery activities projects and pharmacology platforms.
 He works with partners from both academia and industry in order to deliver pertinent and optimal biological test cascades as well as safe and efficacious pre-clinical candidate which will be part of the next generation of anti-malarials.
 Brice has a particular interest in molecules and biological assays that tackle the liver stage of the parasite and more precisely the hypnozoites reservoir in order to find the new drugs that will help eradicate Malaria.
 He joined MMV in November 2011, bringing with him more than 13 years of experience in drug discovery, gained primarily with the Genomic Institute of the Novartis Foundation (GNF) and Addex Pharmaceuticals S.A.
 He has broad experience in molecular pharmacology and drug discovery in several disease areas such as Neuroscience, Metabolic Disease and Inflammation, and has successfully led and contributed to teams at all stages of drug discovery.
 Brice holds a PhD in Neuroscience and Immunology from the University of Sheffield (UK) and has published a significant number of scientific papers and patent applications.

 Institutional affiliation: Medicines for Malaria Venture, Switzerland

-Elizabeth Winzeler: is a Professor at the University of California, San Diego, School of Medicine.
+Elizabeth Winzeler is a professor at the University of California, San Diego, School of Medicine.
 She leads a group that uses systematic, data intensive methods to solve problems at the interface of host pathogen biology typically involving large collections of chemical screening data and whole genome sequencing at UC San Diego.
 She is a fellow of the American Academy in Microbiology.
 She has received awards from the Keck Foundation, the Ellison Medical Foundation, and the Bill and Melinda Gates Foundation.
 In 2014 she was awarded the Bailey-Ashford Medal for distinguished achievements in tropical medicine.

-Institutional affiliation: (University of California, USA)
+Institutional affiliation: University of California, USA